Alex Bowman's Success and Achievements in Timeline

 In 2011, Alex Bowman moved to the NASCAR K&N Pro Series East with X Team Racing, finishing sixth in series points and winning Rookie of the Year honors.

-In 2012, Alex Bowman moved full-time to ARCA for Cunningham Motorsports as a development driver for Penske Racing, winning races at Salem Speedway, Winchester Speedway, Iowa Speedway, and Kansas Speedway over the course of the year.
+In 2012, Alex Bowman competed full-time in ARCA for Cunningham Motorsports, winning races at Salem Speedway, Winchester Speedway, Iowa Speedway, and Kansas Speedway.
+He also secured the pole for the inaugural ARCA Mobile 200 at Mobile International Speedway.

-In 2017, Alex Bowman joined GMS Racing to run the Truck Series race at Atlanta and later drove the No. 42 Xfinity car of Chip Ganassi Racing, winning his first NASCAR national series race at Charlotte.
+In 2017, Alex Bowman joined GMS Racing to run the Truck Series race at Atlanta in the No. 24 and drove the No. 42 Xfinity car of Chip Ganassi Racing at Charlotte and Phoenix, winning his first NASCAR national series race at Charlotte.

 2019: First Cup Series Win

-At the 2019 Camping World 400 at Chicagoland Speedway, Alex Bowman won his first Cup Series race after dominating the final stage and passing Kyle Larson.
-He advanced to the Round of 12 in the playoffs.
+In 2019, at the Camping World 400 at Chicagoland Speedway, Alex Bowman won his first Cup Series race.
+He also qualified for the Round of 12 in the playoffs but was eliminated after the Kansas race.

-The 2019 season saw improvement in Alex Bowman's finishes, including three consecutive second-place finishes.
-He also made the All-Star Race by winning the Fan Vote.
+In the 2019 season, Alex Bowman had improved finishes, including three consecutive second-place finishes at Talladega, Dover, and Kansas.
+He also made the starting grid of the 2019 Monster Energy NASCAR All-Star Race by winning the Fan Vote.

-On March 1, 2020, Alex Bowman secured his second career NASCAR Cup Series win at the Auto Club 400, leading 110 laps.
+On March 1, 2020, Alex Bowman secured his second career NASCAR Cup Series win in the Auto Club 400, leading 110 laps and winning stage 1.
+He beat Kyle Busch by a significant margin.